nsubordin81/coding-scratch/problem_parking_lot.md

 - _I am learning rapier_

+- I need to nkow about transformer architecture

   - I don't know what kinematic position is

 - forgot the syntax to import threejs, and I need to remember what the glob i mport significance is